Art in Bloom, Presented by PNC

 The NCMA’s fundraising festival of art and flowers

-Join us on March 19–23, 2025, for Art in Bloom, presented by PNC.
-This event features the stunning creativity of floral designers from across the state and beyond who interpret works of art in the People’s Collection.
-Art in Bloom is a five-day floral fundraiser in support of the North Carolina Museum of Art.
+Join us on March 18–22, 2026, for Art in Bloom at the NCMA, presented by PNC.
+Featuring the stunning creativity of floral designers from across the state and beyond who interpret works of art in the People’s Collection, Art in Bloom is a five-day floral fundraiser in support of the North Carolina Museum of Art.

-Themed Art in the Park, Art in Bloom 2025 features six large installations inspired by artworks in the Museum’s 164-acre Park.
+Themed Written in the Stars, Art in Bloom 2026 features seven large and five small installations inspired by the signs of the zodiac.

 Tickets